massung/parse/README.md

     NIL
     T

 It returned the list of all characters parsed.
-The second value returned is the parse state data when the parse completed.
-The final value indicates whether or not the parse was successful (since NIL is a valid return value from your parser).
+The second value indicates whether or not the parse was successful (since NIL is a valid return value from your parser).

 ## Parsing With State